Chetu6474/Walmart_Business_Insights_with_SQL/README.md

    - **Create New Columns**: Calculate the Total Amount for each transaction by multiplying `unit_price` by `quantity` and adding this as a new column.
    - **Enhance Dataset**: Adding this calculated field will streamline further SQL analysis and aggregation tasks.

-8. **Load Data into MySQL and PostgreSQL**
+8. **Load Data into PostgreSQL**
-   - **Set Up Connections**: Connect to MySQL and PostgreSQL using SQLAlchemy and load the cleaned data into each database.
+   - **Set Up Connections**: Use Python's SQLAlchemy to connect to PostgreSQL.
-   - **Table Creation**: Set up tables in both MySQL and PostgreSQL using Python SQLAlchemy to automate table creation and data insertion.
+   - **Table Creation**: Set up tables in PostgreSQL using Python SQLAlchemy to automate table creation and data insertion.
    - **Verification**: Run initial SQL queries to confirm that the data has been loaded accurately.

 9. **SQL Analysis: Complex Queries and Business Problem Solving**
-   - **Business Problem-Solving**: Write and execute complex SQL queries to answer critical business questions, such as:
+   - **Business Problem-Solving**: Solve 20 real-time Walmart business problems using SQL, including:
      - Revenue trends across branches and categories.
      - Identifying best-selling product categories.
      - Sales performance by time, city, and payment method.